 By knowing what makes food good quality and doing the sleuthing yourself.
 That’s how.

 Ingredients, my Dear Watson.
 Ingredients.

 Typically I encourage most owners to select a food that contains meat as the first ingredient.
 Why?
 Domestic house cats, like their ancestors and wild cousins, are carnivores.
-They require 80% meat daily to have a balanced diet.
+They require 80% of meat daily to have a balanced diet.
 Dogs are arguably carnivores or omnivores.
 However, for a balanced dog diet, 60% of meat in the total meal is required daily.

 My second word of advice is to pay attention to the first 3 or 4 ingredients.
 NONE of the first few ingredients should contain grains such as corn, wheat, and soy (a.k.a. fillers).
-Ingredients like these are used by pet food companies as a cheaper option to bulk up food.
+Ingredients like these are used by pet food companies as a cheaper option to bulk up the food.
 While these ingredients are not harmful, they certainly may give your pet a false sensation of being full.
-Think of it as having a main course of mac-n-cheese and a fillet minion as the side dish.
+Think of it as having a main course of mac-n-cheese and a fillet mignon as the side dish.